openconfig/gnmic/docs/user_guide/outputs/prometheus_write_output.md

 ## Message Sampling

-`message-sampling.by-subscription` maps subscription names to an interval and an optional protobuf message size floor.
-Matching messages at or above `minimum-bytes` are sampled per source and subscription before event conversion and processing.
-Smaller messages bypass sampling and do not consume the sampling window, which preserves narrow incremental updates from streams that also emit wide snapshots.
-A zero `minimum-bytes` samples every matching message.
+`message-sampling.by-subscription` maps STREAM subscription names to an interval and an optional protobuf message size floor.
+Matching Update responses at or above `minimum-bytes` are sampled per source and subscription before event conversion and processing.
+Smaller updates bypass sampling and do not consume the sampling window, which preserves narrow incremental updates from streams that also emit wide snapshots.
+A zero `minimum-bytes` samples every matching post-sync Update response.

+The initial snapshot is never sampled: all Update responses are accepted until the stream's first successful SyncResponse.
+A reconnect starts a new initial snapshot.
+Control messages, ONCE and POLL subscriptions, and messages that did not originate from a managed subscription stream also bypass sampling.

-Choose the size floor from observed message sizes and keep it below the smallest wide snapshot that must be sampled.
-Sampling all messages is appropriate only when every message is independently complete; partial update streams require a non-zero size floor or must not use this option.
+Choose the size floor from observed message sizes and keep it below the smallest wide snapshot that should be sampled.
+Every matching post-sync response at or above that floor must be independently discardable.
+Do not enable sampling for a stream whose later snapshot is split across multiple responses, because a message sampler cannot preserve the group as one unit.
 `cache-size` bounds the number of source/subscription timestamps retained in memory and defaults to `100000`.
 Skipped messages are reported by `gnmic_prometheus_write_output_messages_skipped_total`.

 `spread: true` assigns each source/subscription stream a stable phase inside its interval.
-The first matching wide message is always accepted because it may be the stream's only complete baseline.
-Later wide messages align to the stable phase, avoiding synchronized conversion and write bursts.
-Enforcing the interval while moving to that phase can delay the second accepted wide message by less than two intervals; narrow messages still bypass sampling throughout that period.
+The first matching post-sync response is accepted immediately.
+Later matching responses align to the stable phase, avoiding synchronized conversion and write bursts.
+Enforcing the interval while moving to that phase can delay the second accepted response by less than two intervals; narrow messages still bypass sampling throughout that period.

 ## Metric Generation